 “Have a seat,” Old Black Maggie said.
 “Would you like some hot chocolate?”

 Merlin gestured for Gary to sit at a small kitchen table.
 Old Black Maggie grabbed a bottle of milk from the refrigerator.
 “Hot chocolate for you?”
 Old Black Maggie said to Merlin.

 “Yeah,” Merlin said.
-“But a shot of whisky might be best.
-You don’t cover up a murder everyday.”
+“But a shot of whiskey might be best.
+You don’t cover up a murder every day.”

 “It was justifiable,” Old Black Maggie said.
 “You know what he was about the do to the boy.”